project-machine/atomfs/README.md

 ## Implementation details

-We create $mountpoint/meta and pass that to `atomfs` as the Metadatapath.
-We do the readonly `atomfs` molecule mount onto $metadir/ro.
-Then if a readonly mount is requested
-$metadir/ro is bind mounted onto $metadir.
-Otherwise, we create
-$metadir/work and $metadir/upper, and use these to do a rw overlay mount of $metadir/ro onto $mountpoint.
+The `atomfs` binary uses the `atomfs` package's Molecule API to mount oci images.

+Each squashfs layer is mounted separately at a subdir under `/run/atomfs/meta/$mountnsid/$mountpoint/`, and then an overlay mount is constructed for the specified mountpath.
+If specified in the config, a writeable upperdir is added to the overlay mount.

-Note that if you simply call `umount` on the mountpoint, then you will be left with all the individual squashfs mounts under `dest/mounts/*/`.
+Note that if you simply call `umount` on the mountpoint, then you will be left with all the individual squashfs mounts under `/run/atomfs/meta/$mountnsid/$mountpoint/`.
+Use `atomfs umount` instead.

-Note that you do need to be root in your namespace in order to do the final bind or overlay mount.
+Note that you do need to be root in your namespace in order to do the final overlay mount.
 (We could get around this by using fuse-overlay, but creating a namespace seems overall tidy).